suneel-eng/rust-tutorial/README.md

 # RUST Tutorial

 ## Recommended
-If you are VScode as your IDE, install **rust-analyzer** extension.
+If you are using VScode as your IDE, install **rust-analyzer** extension.

 ## Covered Topics